What is Driver License Verification?

 Using third-party providers

-A good way to avoid the risks and complexities involved in storing driver license information is to use a third-party service for driver license verification, which is compliant with the relevant regulations and standards.
-This way, the third-party service stores driver license information and takes responsibility for the relevant security measures.
+An excellent way to avoid the risks and complexities involved in storing driver license information is to use a third-party service for driver license verification, compliant with the relevant regulations and standards.
+This way, the third-party service stores driver's license information and takes responsibility for the appropriate security measures.

 Drivers License Verification with BlueCheck

-BlueCheck’s industry leading identity verification infrastructure enables merchants to grow their business faster.
-Serving a wide variety of industries, our solutions are custom tailored to the unique needs of our customers, including PACT Act and eCommerce compliant offerings.
+BlueCheck's industry-leading identity verification infrastructure enables merchants to grow their business faster.
+As we serve a wide variety of industries, our solutions are custom-tailored to the unique needs of our customers, including PACT Act and eCommerce compliant offerings.